Gov. Wolf extends stay at home order to all of Pennsylvania; COVID-19 cases top 5,800

 The expanded order will take effect at 8 p.m.
 Wednesday and last through at least April 30.

-Residents may leave their homes for a number of reasons that include working at a business that's still open, going to the grocery store or pharmacy, visiting a doctor, caring for a relative or heading outside to exercise.
+Residents may leave their homes for several reasons that include working at a business that's still open, going to the grocery store or pharmacy, visiting a doctor, caring for a relative or heading outside to exercise.
 Police will continue to focus on informing residents of the order rather than on enforcement, according to the governor's office.

 Separately, schools and nonessential businesses are closed until further notice.